uber/manifold/README.md

 <img alt="geo feature view lat-lng" src="https://d1a3f4spazzrp4.cloudfront.net/manifold/docs/geo_feature_1.png" width="600">

-1. **Feature name:** when multiple geo features exist, you can choose which one to display on map.
+1. **Feature name:** when multiple geo features exist, you can choose which one to display on the map.
 2. **Color-by:** if a lat-lng feature is chosen, datapoints are colored by group ids.
-3. **Map:** manifold defaults to display the location and density of these datapoints using heatmap.
+3. **Map:** Manifold defaults to display the location and density of these datapoints using a heatmap.

 <img alt="geo feature view hex id" src="https://d1a3f4spazzrp4.cloudfront.net/manifold/docs/geo_feature_2.png" width="600">